Laviska Shenault Jr. Player Prop Bets for NFL Week 17 | Jacksonville vs. New England 1/2/2022

 Matchup vs. New England

-- The 209.0 yards per game the Patriots are allowing through the air makes them the NFL's third-ranked pass defense.
+- The Patriots are conceding 209.0 passing yards per game this season, the NFL's third-ranked pass defense.

-- The Patriots' defense is fourth in the NFL, allowing 1.3 passing touchdowns per game.
+- The Patriots have given up 19 passing TDs this year (1.3 per game), ranking them fourth among NFL defenses.

 Recent Performances